Battle of Poltava: Background

 Charles ordered a final attack on the Russian heartland with a possible assault on Moscow from his campaign base in Poland.
 The Swedish army of almost 44,000 men left Saxony on 22 August 1707 and marched slowly eastwards.
 Charles took the field in November after waiting for reinforcements to arrive.
-Continuing east, he crossed the Vistula River on 25 December 1707, then continued through a hostile Masuria and took Grodno on 26 January 1708 after Russian troops had abandoned the city.
-At the time the Russians had been occupied with a large rebellion of Don Cossacks, known as the Bulavin Rebellion (1707–1708).
+Continuing east, he crossed the Vistula River on 25 December 1707, then continued through hostile Masuria and took Grodno on 26 January 1708 after Russian troops had abandoned the city.
+At the time the Russians were occupied with a large rebellion of Don Cossacks, known as the Bulavin Rebellion (1707–1708).
 This revolt was contained in part by the forces of the Cossack Hetmanate led by Hetman Ivan Mazepa.
 The Swedes continued to the area around Smorgon and Minsk, where the army went into winter quarters.
 Charles left 8,000 dragoons under Major General Ernst Detlof von Krassow in western Poland.

 Poor weather and road conditions kept the Swedish troops in winter quarters until June 1708.
 In July the Swedes defeated Marshal Boris Sheremetyev's forces at the Battle of Holowczyn and advanced to the Dnieper River.
 During the spring General Lewenhaupt in Courland had been ordered to gather supplies and march his army of about 12,000 men to join Charles' forces.
 However, his departure from Mitau was delayed until late June and consequently he only joined Charles' forces on 11 October.

 Rather than winter in Livonia or wait for Lewenhaupt, Charles decided to move southwards into Ukraine and join Mazepa, who had decided to rebel against Peter.
-Peter sent Sheremetev to shadow the Swedish army.
-Lewenhaupt followed south and was attacked while crossing a river near a small village that gave name to the Battle of Lesnaya, losing the supply train and half of his force.
+Peter sent Boris Sheremetev to shadow the Swedish army.
+Lewenhaupt followed south and was attacked while crossing a river near a small village that gave its name to the Battle of Lesnaya, losing the supply train and half of his force.
 In need of resupply, Charles moved towards Baturyn, Mazepa's headquarters, but Russian troops under Aleksandr Menshikov reached the city first.
 Anticipating the Swedish arrival, Menshikov ordered the merciless massacre of the population, razing the city and destroying or looting arms, ammunition and food.